 While declining to speak on intelligence matters, a spokesman for the US State Department said that Russia was in violation of the treaty.

-Acting spokesman Mark Toner said in a statement Tuesday that Russia was obliged "not to possess, produce or flight-test a ground-launched cruise missile with a range capability of 500 to 5,500 kilometers, or to possess or produce launchers of such missiles."
+Acting spokesman Mark Toner said that Russia was obliged "not to possess, produce or flight-test a ground-launched cruise missile with a range capability of 500 to 5,500 kilometers, or to possess or produce launchers of such missiles."

 He said the White House had "made very clear our concerns about Russia's violation."

 Russia is believed to have tested one such missile in 2014.

 On February 10, a US Navy warship in the Black Sea had three encounters with Russian aircraft Friday that were deemed to be unsafe and unprofessional because of how close the Russian planes flew to the US, according to a senior defense official.

 , with Russian Defense Ministry spokesman Igor Konashenkov telling state media there had been no such incident.

 THE CRIMEA PENINSULA

 The Trump administration and the Kremlin have already found themselves in back-and-forth commentary over Russia's annexation of Crimea.